Break the Bank

 Question #6: 100 secs.

 Each time a team correctly answers a question, the answer is put up on the gameboard, and the team gets a chance to guess at the puzzle (if neither team gives the correct answer, the clue is put up on the board w/no one allowed to guess, and they move on to the next question).
-If their guess is incorrect, they are disqualified from answering the next question, but if correct, they win the round.
+If their guess is incorrect, they are disqualified from answering the next question, but if correct, they win the round (If neither team solves the puzzle after the 6th clue has been revealed, one final question is asked, whose correct answer is the solution).

 The first team to solve 2 puzzles wins the game and goes on to play the bonus round; if both teams are tied after the 2nd puzzle, a 3rd "tiebreaker" puzzle is played.
 For the tiebreaker puzzle, there are no questions asked; the clues are simply revealed one at a time, and the first team to buzz in with the correct solution wins the game and an additional 30 seconds.

-Here's how it works: The winning team gets a chance to win prizes and "bank cards" (more on those later) by competing in some of the most inane stunts (their term, "events") you've ever seen, including:
+The winning team heads into the Prize Vault for a chance to win prizes and "bank cards" (more on those later) by performing stunts (their term, "events") including:

 • Identifying sports being performed by a mime